iverberk/docker-spy/readme.md

 * DNS_RECURSOR: the recursor to use when DNS requests are made to non-local addresses.
 Defaults to '8.8.8.8' from the Dockerfile
 * DNS_DOMAIN: the domain that docker-spy should consider local and keep records for.
 Defaults to 'localdomain'
 * DOCKER_HOST: the location of the Docker daemon.
 Defaults to the DOCKER_HOST environment variable or, if the DOCKER_HOST environment variable is not set, unix:///var/run/docker.sock.
 Setting this explicitly allows you to override the location.
-Docker-spy can be started with the following command (using all defaults, add any environment settings that you wish to change):

 ### DNS Forwarding